b-lukaszuk/BS_wJ_eng/contents/tic_tac_toe.md

 sc(s)
 ```

+> Note.
+Using `while` loop always carries a risk of it being infinite, that's
+> why it is worth to know that you can always press
+> [Ctrl+C](https://en.wikipedia.org/wiki/Control-C) that should terminate the
+> program execution.

 We begin with `getUserInput` a function that takes the `prompt` (its argument,
 it tells the user what to do), prints it, and accepts the user's input
 (`readline`) that is returned as a result (after `strip`ing it from